DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Guest Bedroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 19.</em></span>

-This room is as described in <span class="citation">Spare Bedroom (p.
+This room is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#17SpareBedroom">Spare Bedroom</a> (p.
 215)</span>.
 ### Secret Stairs
 <span class="citation"><em>This scene takes place in Appendix B: Area 21.</em></span>

-This room is largely as described in <span class="citation">Secret Stairs (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#21SecretStairs">Secret Stairs</a> (p.
 217)</span>.
 However, opening the secret door reveals only a stone slab on the opposite side, inset with a small bronze panel at approximately chest level.
 A small hollow niche identical to the one in the library lies at the panel's center, emanating a faint amber glow.
 When the niche is exposed, the amber shard from the [[#Master Suite]] glimmers faintly and swings in the air toward it, as though held aloft by an unseen force.

 To allow the stone slab to swing open and reveal the hidden stairs on the opposite side, the players must place the amber shard into the niche.